Airline on Strike? Not an Extraordinary Circumstance, Rules ECJ

 In case of delayed or canceled flights, or in instances of denied boarding, passengers may be entitled to financial compensation of up to € 600 per person.
 The condition for this stipulates that the departure airport is within the EU, or that the airline carrying the flight is based in the EU.

 Furthermore, the reason for the delay in flight operations must be caused by the airline.
-The right to financial compensation must be claimed within three years of the delayed date of the flight.
+The right to financial compensation flight delay must be claimed within three years of the delayed date of the flight.

 On the other hand, extraordinary circumstances such as storms or medical emergencies mean that the operating airline is exempt from the obligation to compensate air passengers.